sushma9112006/compression/README.md

     ```bash
     python -m http.server
     ```

-    * If you have Python 3 installed, use `python3 -m http.server`.
     * You should see a message similar to: `Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...`

 4.  **Open in your web browser:**